A conjecture of Zagier and the value distribution of quantum modular forms

 The colored Jones polynomials $J_{K,n}, n \geq 2$, and the Kashaev invariants $\langle K \rangle _N,~ N \geq 2$, are two quantum knot invariants that have been intensively studied in the mathematical and theoretical physics literature.
 The two invariants are related via $\langle K \rangle_N = J_{K,N} (e^{2 \pi i/N})$.
 Among their most interesting features are the connection with quantum field theory, and the link to the hyperbolic geometry of knot complements via the volume conjecture.
 For more basic background, see for example \cite{DG,GA,MY,WI}.

-The colored Jones polynomial $J_{K,n}$ can be defined as a certain Laurent polynomial arising from Skein relations of the knot (for $n \geq 2$), and by periodicity it can be extrapolated backward to give $J_{K,n}$ also for $n \leq 0$.
+The colored Jones polynomial $J_{K,n}$ can be defined as a certain Laurent polynomial arising from Skein relations of the knot (for $n \geq 2$), and by periodicity it can be extra\-polated backward to give $J_{K,n}$ also for $n \leq 0$.
 We do not give a more detailed general definition, since in the present paper we will only be concerned with $J_{4_1,0}$, which has the explicit representation

 defined for all complex roots of unity $q$.
-Note that the series in this definition is actually finite.
-In the formulas above ``$4_1$'' is the Alexander--Briggs notation for the figure-eight knot, which is the only knot with crossing number four, and the simplest hyperbolic knot.
+Note that the series in this definition is actually finite at roots of unity.
+In the formulas above ``$4_1$'' is the Alexander--Briggs notation for the figure-eight knot, which is the only knot with crossing number four, and in many regards the simplest hyperbolic knot.
 Using the $q$-Pochhammer symbol $(q;q)_n$ one can write

 which hints at a connection with enumerative combinatorics and (mock) modular forms (cf.\ for example \cite{BB}).
 We note in passing that for other hyperbolic knots $J_{K,0}$ has a somewhat similar, but more complicated representation in terms of $q$-Pochhammer symbols.